OutSystems/docs-product/src/getting-started/create-reactive-web.md

 <div class="info" markdown="1">

 Check our training [Becoming a Reactive Web Developer](https://www.outsystems.com/learn/paths/18/becoming-a-reactive-web-developer/) for a guided introduction into Reactive Web App.
-To read more about this new type of app in OutSystems, we invite you to read the forum post <a href="https://www.outsystems.com/forums/discussion/52761/reactive-web-the-next-generation-of-web-apps/">The Next Generation of Web Apps</a>.
+To read more about this type of app in OutSystems, we invite you to read the forum post <a href="https://www.outsystems.com/forums/discussion/52761/reactive-web-the-next-generation-of-web-apps/">The Next Generation of Web Apps</a>.

 </div>